*MID-PANDEMIC SALE! 50% OFF!*

 On a personal level his one has been a long time coming… about 15 years, to be precise.
 My first encounter with Maximum Joy was around 2001 when Chris Farrell – back then fresh-faced working the counter of Imperial Records (R.I.P.) in Bristol, now boss of the Idle Hands shop and label there (and still fresher-faced than most) - played me the song ‘Silent Street / Silent Dub’, the lesser-spotted B-side of their Stretch 12”.
 We were in a club, mind, but I think “played me” is still accurate: it was opening time and there was no one else in the room.
 Quite honestly, I've never heard anything that comes close - before or since.
-On the one hand, it's quintessential post-punk; on the other hand, in 2017 that broad catch-all tag does a disservice to its sheer vibrancy and musicality.
+On the one hand, it's quintessential post-punk; on the other hand, in 2017 that broad catch-all tag does a disservice to its sheer vibrancy and soar-above-the-rooftops musicality.
 Janine Rainforth’s singing, probably my all-time favourite vocal take, seems to combine an ageless English folk sensibility with both a teenager's innocence/insouciance and a smoked-out drowsy jazz maturity well beyond her years.
-Charlie Llewlin’s drumming is broken beat some 20 years ahead of schedule, Dan Catsis’s bassline is heavy-as, and Tony Wrafter’s free-soaring trumpet channels Don Cherry with aplomb.
+Charlie Llewlin’s drumming is broken beat some 20 years ahead of schedule, Dan Catsis’s bassline is heavy as lead, and Tony Wrafter’s free-roaming trumpet channels Don Cherry with aplomb.
 All bound together and ultra-intensified by Dick O’Dell’s vertiginous dub mix.
 And that's just Side 1 Track 1.
 The rest is nearly as good.
 Very proud to be reissuing this magnificent body of work on a new label with Chris that we've called, unimaginatively, Silent Street.

 2x12" with download code, and liner notes by Rainforth, Wrafter and Kevin Pearce.